Secure Hospital Staff Communication Devices

 Ease of Use for Clinical Communication

-Hospital staff communication devices rely on battery life in more ways than a typical smart device – lives depend on these devices.
+The communication devices rely on battery life in more ways than typical smart equipment – lives depend on these devices.
 The battery life will depend on the clinical communication solution applications being used and how much power that requires.
-There is little to no downtime for healthcare devices either, which increases the battery usage.
+There is little to no downtime for healthcare equipment either, which increases the battery usage.
 Devices need to have interchangeable batteries that can be swapped out easily during a shift so as not to interrupt patient care.

 Batteries also have a finite number of recharge cycles and once they reach that limit, they will never fully recharge 100%.
 This could start draining the internal batteries of devices which will wear them out two to three times faster.
 Being able to recharge batteries that can be swapped and making more charging stations available will be less costly over the long run.